Surveying for Architects

 Measure all external objects and topography to create site plan architecture that includes 2D site drawings and 3D contours.
 These plans help meet local council guidelines and accurately reflect existing site conditions.

-Trace underground services – such as electricity, water, gas and sewerage – and add the data to your existing conditions survey.
+Identify and map underground services and buried infrastructure – such as electricity, water, gas and sewerage – and add the data to your existing conditions survey.

 Use millimetre-precise architectural laser scanner technology to digitally capture facades, modern architecture floor plans, and internal structures.
 Ideal for custom home design, heritage conservation, and complex site analysis.